Tirrex-Roboterrium/tirrex_workspace/README.md

 ### Controller inputs don’t move the robot

 The joystick controls for all robots include a dead-man switch: the controller inputs are enabled only while the LB button is held down, or the RB button for fast mode (L1 and R1 respectively on DualShock controllers).
+For more information, you can look at the [teleop description](/doc/robot_configuration.md#teleop-configuration) that shows the maping of the remote.